|St. John Philby|

 April 3, 1865 - A two-day Federal reconnaissance from Huntsville to Vienna, Ala. began.
 A skirmish was also fought at Northport, near Tuscaloosa, Ala.

-April 3, 1865 – During the Civil War, Union forces captured Richmond, Virginia, the capital of the Confederate States of America.
+April 3, 1865 – During the Civil War, Union forces captured Richmond, Va., the capital of the Confederate States of America, the most significant sign that the Confederacy was nearing its final days.
 Union troops entered and occupied the city and raised the Stars and Stripes.